gu-lseg/intro-to-programming/source/objects.rst

     "hello"

-A sequence of letters starting and ending with ``"`` (a double quote) indicates a String object to python.
+In Python a sequence of letters starting and ending with ``"`` (a double quote) indicates a String object to the interpreter.

 Integers